ptrpl4/bash-mac/apps-and-tools/db/nosql/mongodb.md

 # MongoDB

 MongoDB is a schema-less DB that uses flexible "key-value" pairs, called documents for data storage.
+It centers around the CAP theorem (Consistency, Availability, and Partition).

 - All data in MongoDB is stored as JSON documents (though technically, in **b**inary J**SON** format – **BSON**) grouped by collections.
 - Documents in the same collection may have different fields.
 One document can have fields of different data types, the data does not need to be reduced to the same type.